silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/index.md

 # Pages and content

-This section includes guidance on creating, managing and publishing web content in the SilverStripe CMS.
+This section includes guidance on creating, managing and publishing web content in the Silverstripe CMS.

 [CHILDREN]